rsletta/dotfiles/README.md

 # My personal dot file repository

-This is the 2022 reboot of my dotfiles.
-Let's see where we end up.
+It's that time again, and this is the Late 2024 reboot of my dotfiles.
+Let's see where we end up this time.

-The core principle behind this is to make it as platform independent as possible, with minimal configuration of the terminal application, to provide similar experience disregarding driving os.
+The core principle behind this was to make it as platform independent as possible, with minimal configuration of the terminal application, to provide similar experience disregarding driving os.
+I have since realized that this was over complicating things, and this time around I will start by tearing it all down, and build it up again, with a focus on macOS which is my primary development environment.
+While is still use Linux on all servers, I do see that the need for an overly complex setup is not there.
+To serve the needs there, I will rather look into a more minimal setup that I can pull in there when needed.

-I'm trying out using GNU Stow to manage my dotfiles, rather than using my hackety hacks bootstrapping scripts.
+While I still want to try out using GNU Stow to manage my dotfiles, rather than using my hackety hacks bootstrapping scripts, I will start by manually sourcing stuff in.
 This will probably be a bumpy ride, but isn't that part of what makes this fun?

-macOS terminal client of choice is [iTerm 2](https://iterm2.com).
+macOS terminal client of choice is still [iTerm 2](https://iterm2.com).
-Ubuntu on Windows 10 runs through [WSL2](https://docs.microsoft.com/en-us/windows/wsl/install-win10), with [Microsoft Terminal](https://github.com/Microsoft/Terminal).
-On iOS I use [Blink Shell](https://blink.sh).
+On iOS I use [Blink Shell](https://blink.sh), when ssh'ing into the Linux servers.

-At the moment, I'm evaluating [Gruvbox](https://github.com/morhetz/gruvbox) as my color scheme.
-I used to use [Nord](https://www.nordtheme.com/), but my eyes are not what they used to, and I needed something new and contrasty.
+At the moment, I have reset all colors to defaults, until I land on something I have been using [Gruvbox](https://github.com/morhetz/gruvbox) as my color scheme for some time.
+I've also used to use [Nord](https://www.nordtheme.com/), but my eyes are not what they used to, and I needed something new and contrasty.
+I had a quick look at [catppucin](https://catppuccin.com), and while it looks nice, I couldn't quite get the right feel for it.
+I might revisit it later, but I still search for the a color scheme that both looks good, and is easy on the eyes contrast wise.

-## Install Scripts
-Use the install scripts to install dependencies, to prepare a new system before using dotfiles. _Prompt will break if Oh My Posh is not present_.
-Config of fallback prompt is in the backlog. 🤓

 ## Scripts